Advisor OS LLC Has $761,000 Stock Position in Blackstone Inc. (NYSE:BX)

 Advisor OS LLC boosted its stake in Blackstone Inc. (NYSE:BX – Free Report) by 7.0% in the first quarter, Holdings Channel reports.
 The firm owned 8,666 shares of the asset manager’s stock after purchasing an additional 568 shares during the quarter.
 Advisor OS LLC’s holdings in Blackstone were worth $761,000 at the end of the most recent reporting period.

 A number of other hedge funds and other institutional investors have also bought and sold shares of BX.
 Whalerock Point Partners LLC bought a new position in Blackstone in the third quarter valued at about $282,571,000.
-Ruedi Wealth Management Inc. bought a new position in Blackstone in the fourth quarter valued at about $28,000.
-AXS Investments LLC bought a new position in Blackstone in the fourth quarter valued at about $29,000.
-Kayne Anderson Rudnick Investment Management LLC bought a new position in Blackstone in the third quarter valued at about $42,000.
+Ruedi Wealth Management Inc. bought a new stake in shares of Blackstone during the fourth quarter worth about $28,000.
+AXS Investments LLC bought a new stake in shares of Blackstone during the fourth quarter worth about $29,000.
+Kayne Anderson Rudnick Investment Management LLC bought a new stake in shares of Blackstone during the third quarter worth about $42,000.
 Finally, RFP Financial Group LLC bought a new stake in shares of Blackstone during the fourth quarter worth about $41,000.
 Institutional investors and hedge funds own 63.65% of the company’s stock.

 Analyst Upgrades and Downgrades

 Several analysts have recently weighed in on BX shares.
 Oppenheimer reduced their price target on Blackstone from $111.00 to $106.00 and set an “outperform” rating on the stock in a report on Friday, April 21st.
-Credit Suisse Group reduced their target price on Blackstone from $74.00 to $70.50 and set an “underperform” rating on the stock in a report on Friday, April 21st.
-TheStreet cut Blackstone from a “b-” rating to a “c+” rating in a report on Tuesday, May 9th.
-StockNews.com initiated coverage on Blackstone in a report on Thursday, May 18th.
-They issued a “sell” rating on the stock.
-Finally, Wells Fargo & Company boosted their price target on Blackstone from $100.00 to $101.00 and gave the company an “overweight” rating in a research note on Friday, April 21st.
+Evercore ISI upped their target price on Blackstone from $100.00 to $105.00 in a report on Friday, April 21st.
+Piper Sandler reduced their target price on Blackstone from $111.00 to $107.00 and set an “overweight” rating on the stock in a report on Friday, April 21st.
+Citigroup initiated coverage on Blackstone in a research note on Thursday, May 18th.
+They issued a “buy” rating and a $98.00 price target on the stock.
+Finally, Barclays boosted their price target on Blackstone from $94.00 to $99.00 and gave the company an “equal weight” rating in a research note on Friday, April 21st.
 Two analysts have rated the stock with a sell rating, three have issued a hold rating and ten have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, Blackstone presently has an average rating of “Moderate Buy” and a consensus target price of $102.70.

 Blackstone Price Performance